caleberi/weather-app/README.md

 Due to the fact that I had only about a weeks to run through this project, I was focused on shipping the MVP before implementing additional features.
 Unfortunately I ran out of time and I could not cover all I had in mind for this project.
 I have plans to add a few features to enhance the platform.
 Features including

-- Better Search and filter features for easily navigating through numerous products
+- Better Search and filter features for easily navigating through numerous country and addresses
 ## Team behind this project

 The contributors that worked on this project consists of